-The topic of baffle geometry, and its influence on the playback quality of loudspeakers, has already been described in the article "About baffle design, edge diffraction, secondary sound sources, ..."Detailed.
-If you are still in the belief that designing a baffle and the arrangement of the drivers on Selbiger is primarily a question of optics, may the article like (again) read.
+The topic of baffle geometry and its influence on the playback quality of loudspeakers has already been discussed in the article "About baffle design, edge diffraction, secondary sound sources, ...“Received in detail.
+If you still believe in the design of a baffle and the arrangement of the drivers on the same is primarily a question of optics, please read the article (again).

-In the process of finding a suitable baffle, I often ended up with the variant "slanted chamfering".
-Again and again, the question arose how steep these really have to be to be effective.
-So far I have relied on secondary knowledge in this regard ...
-Read in books, forums, magazines.
-When the question arose recently, I decided to investigate the matter metrologically.
+In the process of finding a suitable baffle, I often ended up with the variant "sloping bevels".
+The question arose again and again how steep these really have to be in order to be effective.
+So far I have relied on secondary knowledge in this regard ... read in books, forums, magazines.
+When the question came up again recently, I decided to investigate the matter with measurements.

 To accomplish this, a baffle with adjustable, beveled chamfers had to be made.
 After a lot of headache, how to build this, I finally came to the following conclusion:

-It was milled from behind a V-groove, just less deep than plate thickness, the whole thing with tape from the front "secured" and a 2mm strong copper wire festgetackert from above, which serves as an adjustment mechanism.
-The "wings" can be set as desired by 0 ° -55 °.
+A V-groove was milled from behind, slightly less deep than the plate thickness, the whole thing "secured" from the front with adhesive tape and a 2mm thick copper wire stapled from above, which serves as an adjustment mechanism.
+The "wings" can be set anywhere from 0 ° -55 °.

-As a tweeter, I chose one that by itself shows no disturbances in the straightening behavior, in the area relevant for edge diffraction, which could falsify the results.
-The choice a lot on the very much appreciated by me XT25TG-30 / 04.
+For the tweeter, I chose one that by itself does not show any disturbances in the directional behavior in the area relevant for edge diffraction, which could falsify the results.
+The choice was much to the one I really appreciate XT25TG-30 / 04.